Troubleshooting and things to know about Dynamics 365 for phones and tablets

 Understand what operating systems, devices, and languages are supported.
 Review the requirements in Support for Dynamics 365 for phones and Dynamics 365 for tablets.

-Be aware that Internet-facing deployment (IFD) is required if you’re using Microsoft Dynamics CRM 2015 (on-premises).
-The system administrator must configure claims-based authentication before users can access Microsoft Dynamics 365 data with Dynamics 365 for tablets.
-If you have your Microsoft Dynamics 365 website available over the Internet but it is not using the Microsoft Dynamics 365 IFD configuration, it is not supported.
-To verify that your on-premises deployment is configured for IFD, open Microsoft Dynamics 365 Deployment Manager on your Microsoft Dynamics 365 server.
+Be aware that Internet-facing deployment (IFD) is required if you’re using Dynamics 365 (on-premises).
+The system administrator must configure claims-based authentication before users can access Dynamics 365 data with Dynamics 365 for tablets.
+If you have your Dynamics 365 website available over the Internet but it is not using the Dynamics 365 IFD configuration, it is not supported.
+To verify that your on-premises deployment is configured for IFD, open Microsoft Dynamics 365 Deployment Manager on your Dynamics 365 server.
 The Authentication Summary section should show that both claims-based authentication and Internet-facing deployment are enabled.
 More information: Configure IFD for Microsoft Dynamics 365

 Use the error message that appears in the app to identify a potential fix listed in this topic.
 Be aware that an error may have multiple causes.
 To narrow down the possibilities, system administrators can use tracing to capture details for analysis.
 More information: Enable tracing for Dynamics 365 for tablets